Offshore Jurisdiction Review: Puerto Rico as a Tax Haven

 Puerto Rico corporations are governed by the Puerto Rico General Corporations Act of 2009.
 Regulations from the Internal Revenue Code of 2011 are also applicable to corporations.

 The two principal pieces of tax legislature which make Puerto Rico attractive as a tax haven are Act 20 (Export Services Act) and Act 22 (Individual Investors Act).
-Unlike other jurisdictions, income sourced in Puerto Rico is excluded from US federal tax, which is where its primary benefits lie for US citizens, who are usually taxed on all worldwide income outside of the US.
+Unlike other jurisdictions, income sourced in Puerto Rico is excluded from US federal taxes, which is where its primary benefits lie for US citizens, who are usually taxed on all worldwide income outside of the US.

 Act 20 offers significant tax reductions to qualifying businesses.
 In order to qualify, the business needs to be an exporter of services from Puerto Rico to individuals or companies outside of Puerto Rico.
 This makes it ideal for internet and service businesses.
 Puerto Rico Corporations who qualify for the Act 20 tax exemptions incur a corporate tax rate of only 4%.
 This rate may be lowered even further to 0 - 3% for corporations which qualify for the “Pioneer Industries” program (those deemed to be important pioneer investment projects for the nation or who export services which are deemed to be strategic for Puerto Rico).

-In addition, business owners who live in Puerto Rico (spending at least 183 days per year there) qualify for tax free distributions under Act 20 (i.e. dividends have a 0% tax rate).
+In addition, business owners who live in Puerto Rico (spending at least 183 days per year there) qualify for tax free distributions under Act 20 (i.e. Puerto Rico income taxes on dividends have a 0% tax rate).
 Previously, there was a requirement for businesses to have at least 3 employees, but recent amendments in 2017 now means that the owner themselves can also be the sole employee.
 The owner is required to be paid out a reasonable salary (of around USD 50,000 per year) which would be taxed as income (at a rate of about 30%), but the remaining profits can be distributed free of tax.
-This makes Puerto Rico most ideal for high earning business owners, as anything in excess of the USD 50,000 salary would only be taxed at the 4% corporate tax rate, so the more that is earned, the greater the tax benefits.
+This makes Puerto Rico most ideal for high earning business owners, as anything in excess of the USD 50,000 salary would only be taxed at the 4% Puerto Rican tax rate, so the more that is earned, the greater the tax benefits.

 Puerto Rico's Controlled Foreign Corporation (CFC) structure has other tax benefits.
 For example, products imported from the US are exempt from duty taxes.
 It is possible for the first year of operations to be completely tax free, because corporations qualify for 100% tax deductions on real estate during the first year.

-The requirements for qualifying are as follows:
+The requirements to qualify for the Puerto Rico Tax incentives are as follows:

 The combination of Act 20 and Act 22 make Puerto Rico a genuine tax haven with Unique tax benefits for US citizens which are not accessible elsewhere.